HWAD cuts ribbon on refurbished Black Beauty Reservoir

-Brig.
-Gen. Daniel Duncan, the Joint Munitions Command’s commander, and Nevada Senator Catherine Cortez-Masto cut the ribbon at the Hawthorne Army Depot to mark the restoration of the Black Beauty Reservoir.
-(U.S. Army photo by Cecilia Flores, Hawthorne Army Depot)
+HAWTHORNE, Nev.
+(May 28, 2025) — Brig.
+Gen. Daniel Duncan, the Joint Munitions Command’s commander, served as the presiding official at the Hawthorne Army Depot to mark the restoration of the Black Beauty Reservoir.

+The project focused on the infrastructure of the reservoir, which collects water from seven different sources out of the Wassuck mountain range.

+The May 28 ceremony was attended by elected officials, Army senior leaders, and industry representatives.

 |Date Taken: